hungnguyenm/edgemax-acme/README.md

 ## Changelog

 ```
+2020-01-17: Update the first-time command to fix sudo error from acme.sh
 2018-09-14: Add an option for providing arbitrary arguments to acme.sh
 2018-04-22: Change RSA certificate to ECDSA P-384; Set default log to /var/log/acme.log
 2017-12-21: Add -i and -v options in renew.acme.sh